openshift/enhancements/enhancements/kube-apiserver/audit-policy.md

 - `routes.route.openshift.io`
 - `oauthclients.oauth.openshift.io`

-are never logged beyond metadata level, and
+are never logged beyond metadata level.

-- `oauthaccesstokens.oauth.openshift.io`
-- `oauthauthorizetokens.oauth.openshift.io`.

-are not logged at all (because even their names are security-sensitive).

 Note: this is in line with [etcd-encryption enhancement](https://github.com/openshift/enhancements/blob/master/enhancements/kube-apiserver/encrypting-data-at-datastore-layer.md#proposal) with the exception that payloads of configmaps are also audit logged in `WriteRequestBodies` and `AllRequestBodies` policies.

-Any kind of further, deeper policy configuration, e.g. that filters by API groups, user agents or namespaces is explicitly not part of this proposal and requires work on the [upstream dynamic audit](https://github.com/kubernetes/enhancements/blob/f1a799d5f4658ed29797c1fb9ceb7a4d0f538e93/keps/sig-auth/0014-dynamic-audit-configuration.md) mechanism and its promotion to beta eventually, or a post-processing mechanism of the audit logs.
+Any kind of further, deeper policy configuration, e.g. that filters by API groups, user agents or namespaces is explicitly not part of this proposal.

 ### Logging of Token with Secure OAuth Storage